snap-stanford/ogb-web/_docs/lsc/leaderboards.md

 - Carefully read the **[rules](/docs/lsc/rules/)**.
 - Develop models and save test-dev prediction using the OGB Evaluator.
 - Submit your result via **[this page](https://ogb-save.stanford.edu/leaderboard/)**.
+- After your submission, it takes up to a week for your result to show up on the leaderboard.
+Please [contact us](mailto:ogb-lsc@cs.stanford.edu) if it does not.

 ---------